13. Concerns and Responses

 "What about rural areas and underserved populations?"
 Addressed through classification flexibility: higher credit values for underserved areas, remote services, nonprofit and church participation, and fungibility allowing urban corporations to buy credits from rural providers.

 "What happens to existing programs?"
 Gradual transition with no one losing benefits.
-See Section 10.
-(See Deep Dive: Entitlement Transition Specifics)
+See Section 11.

 "Why should we trust corporations to help people?"
 We're not trusting them.
 We're aligning their incentives.
 Corporations don't help people out of goodness—they help people because that's where the tax relief is.
-Outcome verification ensures actual success.
+And because the citizen chooses who earns the credit, only genuine help gets rewarded.

 "What if it fails?"
 The Human Credit exists one year at a time.
 Congress can adjust values, restructure categories, or discontinue the program based on annual results.